 We’ve made this mistake more than once, but being who we are, we adapted.
 We currently live with two adopted dogs who have an abundance of energy…more than we can handle.
 Fortunately, our pups managed to make us more active & aware of the benefits of dog enrichment.
 We’re even considering dog agility classes!

-Be ready for the real possibility that your newly adopted pup will need some basic training, and lots of exposure to people, places, and things to start to feel comfortable out in the world, especially if they’ve been in shelters for a long time, or at an early age.
+Be ready for the real possibility that your newly adopted pup will need some basic training.
+Your pup will also need lots of exposure to people, places, and things to start feeling comfortable in the world.
+This is especially true if they’ve been in shelters for a long time, or at an early age.

-As for breeds or breed mixes, if you’re a couch potato, then get a dog who’s at least part couch potato.
+As for types of dogs, if you’re a couch potato, then get a dog who’s at least part couch potato.
 Larger dogs tend to be less energetic, due to their size, but this isn’t always the case.
-Ideal matches would be a Mastiff, Bernese Mountain Dog, English Bulldog, Spaniels, Pekingese, Bassett Hound, Greyhound, etc.
+Also, keep in mind that larger dogs require more space, more dog food, and don’t live as long.
+Ideal matches would be a Mastiff, Bernese Mountain Dog, English Bulldog, Spaniels, Pekingese, Basset Hound, Greyhound, etc.

-If you’re a jogger or the outdoorsy type, then a perfect match would be a breed with lots of energy to burn, like Border Collies, Australian Shepherds, Labrador Retrievers, Cattle dogs, Boston Terriers, Staffordshires, or Golden Retrievers.
-Ooh, and let’s not forget the Huskies and Dalmatians!
+If you’re a jogger or the outdoorsy type, then a perfect match would be a breed with lots of energy.
+Consider a Border Collie, Australian Shepherd, or Labrador.
+You might also like a Cattle dog, Boston Terrier, Staffordshire, or Golden Retriever.
+Ooh, and let’s not forget Huskies and Dalmatians!

-Before adopting a dog, make sure you have enough space for them to run and play in.
-This could be a dog run along the side of your house, a medium to large backyard (depending on the size of the dog you’re adopting), or if you’re a very active person, nearby trails you and your dog can walk daily.
+Before considering dog adoption, make sure you have enough space for them to run and play in.
+This could be a dog run along the side of your house.
+It might also be a medium to large backyard, depending on the size of the dog you’re adopting.
+If you’re a very active person, nearby trails you and your dog can walk daily are beneficial.

 The indoors matters too.
-Will you have, or make room for, their pet beds, toys, bowls, and all the things that come with having a dog in your home?
-Some dogs get nervous on hard floors, so are you willing to purchase an area rug so your dog doesn’t slip?
+Will you have, or make room for, their pet beds, toys, and bowls?
+Can you accommodate all the things that come with having a dog in your home?
+Some dogs get nervous on hard floors.
+Are you willing to purchase an area rug so your dog doesn’t slip?

-What do I need to ask before adopting a dog?
+What do I need to ask before considering dog adoption?

 First, ask the questions you’ve been thinking about after deciding to rescue and adopt a dog.
 What’s been on your mind since that decision?
 Is there something you’re curious about?
 The top 5 questions to ask before you adopt a dog are: